torbsd/torbsd.github.io/relay-guides.md

 be sufficient for most relay operators' hardware and bandwidth.
 If Netflix can serve
-[one-third of peak internet traffic in North America](https://www.youtube.com/watch?v=FL5U4wr86L4) with a default FreeBSD install, it's likely sufficient for the vast majority of Tor relays.
+[one-third of peak internet traffic in North America](https://www.youtube.com/watch?v=FL5U4wr86L4) with a default FreeBSD install, it is likely sufficient for the vast majority of Tor relays without any changes to the operating system.

 Contributions from other BSDs are welcomed.